uspgamedev/programming-tutorial/level_01/README.md

 `love.load()` callback is executed only once, when the game is started.
 The `love.update(dt)` is executed every game frame, and characterizes the Game Loop in this framework.
-And `love.draw()` is called when it is time to render the game's view onto a system window of directly to the screen (in case the game is fullscreen).
+And `love.draw()` is called when it is time to render the game's view onto a system window or directly to the screen (in case the game is fullscreen).
 There are many others which you'll learn soon enough.

 The specialized tools are just a bunch of routines and classes you can use most